Gilbert Bilezikian: Sexual abuse allegations

 In January 2020, Willow Creek Community Church announced that Bilezikian had "engaged in inappropriate behavior" after a longtime church member alleged he had sexually assaulted her a number of times between 1984 and 1988.
 Bilezikian denied the accusations and contended that the church had "violated the Bible's teaching on dealing with accusations against fellow Christians".
 Hybels had previously resigned from Willow Creek in April 2018 following allegations of misconduct.

 The Elder Board of Willow Creek stated that it had restricted Bilezikian from serving within the church when allegations were brought against him in 2010; in 2015, however, he was honored as a "living legend" of the church.
 In January 2020, the Elder Response Team asserted that Bilezikian had been restricted from serving in the church, but added that he had continued to teach and serve in various capacities because "the restriction was not adequately communicated".
+In February 2020, his title as Wheaton College Professor Emeritus of Biblical Studies was revoked by the college.
 In May 2020, Bilezikian filed a defamation lawsuit against the church.